 Cultivation: The preference is full sun to light shade, moist conditions, and fertile loamy soil.
 Under these circumstances, Giant Ragweed can develop into a huge plant.
 It also tolerates slightly drier conditions, but the large leaves have a tendency to wilt and wither away if there's a significant drought.
 Poor soil containing some clay or gravel is also tolerated – under these less than ideal conditions, this plant will be smaller.
 This common weed may introduce itself spontaneously to the wildflower garden or a native habitat without any official encouragement.

 Range & Habitat: Giant Ragweed is a common plant that occurs in every county of Illinois (see Distribution Map).
 It can be found in disturbed areas of moist to mesic black soil prairies, especially along the margins near woodlands or fields.
 Other native habitats include disturbed areas of moist clay prairies, meadows in woodland areas or near rivers, thickets, and woodland borders.
 In more developed areas, it occurs in vacant lots, cropland, abandoned fields, poorly drained waste areas, areas along roadsides and railroads, and fence rows.

 Faunal Associations: The flowers depend on wind pollination, therefore they attract few insects.
 However, Apis mellifera (Honey Bee) has been observed gathering the pollen.
 The caterpillars of several moths feed on the foliage and other parts of Giant Ragweed (see Moth Table).
 Because of their hard coat, the seeds of Giant Ragweed are less attractive to birds than the seeds of Common Ragweed.
 A few upland gamebirds eat the seeds to a limited extent, including the Greater Prairie Chicken.
-The bitter foliage is not popular with mammalian herbivores, although the White-Tailed Deer sometimes browse on the foliage of Giant Ragweed, and to a lesser extent it is also browsed by White-tailed Deer.
-Because of the poor digestibility of the seeds, it is possible that they are distributed by these birds and animals.
+Cattle like to browse on the foliage of Giant Ragweed, and to a lesser extent it is also browsed by White-tailed Deer.
+Because of the poor digestibility of the seeds, it is possible that they are distributed by these birds and mammals.